mikehuntemann/9x16/03-reframing-the-frame/02-doing-9x16.md

 In this way, I documented everything in "little blocks" of assets in form of knowledge and references on post-its.
 The interfaces of the applications were just not good enough for this messy, personal, organic process with a lot of fragmented information!

-Then I found the "Notion" app in April 2019, which was great and "block-based".
+Then I found the [Notion](https://www.notion.so/) app in April 2019, which was great and "block-based".
 So I converted all my notes into the applications database, were I would now be able to create structured databases for different kinds of topics.
 It is a pretty neat management tool, but I didn't really stick over the complete process of writing, "Notes" was always faster and leaner, more focused, easier to dump thoughts into it.
 But "Notion" would stay as a management tool for catalogs of digital and analog resources and as a directory where I took the notes to each source.
 In addition to that, the "block system" is not interoperable with my "filesystem tools" because "Notion" works as a cloud platform and internalizes its own application specific file management.
 But that is also the reason, why it is for "normal use-cases" good enough.

-But besides all of that, there was another problem: I couldn't reference the visuals, not with "Notion" and especially not with my post-its.
+But besides all of that, there was another problem: I couldn't reference the visuals, not with Notion and especially not with my post-its.

-So I build a prototype with "KirbyCMS" in May 2019 – right after we had a workshop about it.
+So I build a prototype with KirbyCMS in May 2019 – right after we had a workshop about it.
 Kirby only uses the filesystem for the backend of websites instead of databases like Wordpress.
 From there I could manage, categorize and prepare my video snippets in the interface of Kirby, which would then add the files in the specific directory.
 This way I could also see, which videos or snippets I still need to download, and got immediate feedback and an overview what tasks were still open.
 It was also good for adding further meta data for each video or snippet and generating download commands for specific sections.

 So Kirby was now for indexing my video-based, reference preserving research content, but this tool is not meant to be the tool for the actual performance.
 And this is what brought me back to the possibility of doing a desktop documentary.